UniqueNetwork/mass-nfts-doc/README.md

 > ✏️ Rename the exported file to `nfts.csv` and save it in the `data` folder.

+We have already included a file named `nfts.csv` with data for 10 NFTs.
+You can use this file as it is or add more tokens and properties to it.

+<image src="./docs/csv.png"></image>

 ## ⛓ Prepare Substrate Address with Seed